evotools/hapbin/README.md

    5. Copy desired `hapbin.[haps].[threads].pbs` from `hapbin/tools/pbs/hapbin` to `/work/[project code]/[group code]/[username]/hapbin/bin/`

    6. `cd /work/[project code]/[group code]/[username]/hapbin/bin`, edit PBS as desired, and submit to the batch queue with `qsub`.

+### Input file formats ###

+The hap files (`--hap`), containing phased haplotypes, should be in IMPUTE [hap format](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#-h).
+These can be optionally converted to smaller binary files for use with the hapbin suite of tools using hapbincov.
+IMPUTE provides phased haplotypes in this format for several publically available human cohorts [here](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#reference).

+The map files (`--map`) should be in the same format as used by [Selscan](https://github.com/szpiech/selscan) with one row per variant and four space-separated columns specifiying chromosome, locus ID, genetic position and physical position.

+### Output file formats ###

+- ehhbin outputs two columns, the EHH for each allele (0 and 1) at each location.
+- ihsbin outputs two files, the first containing unstandardised iHS for allele 0 and the second (with the .std extension) containing the corresponding standardised iHS (alleles grouped in to 2% frequency bins for standardisation by default).
+Each of these output files contains two columns: the SNP locus id (as specified in the map file) and corresponding iHS value.
+- xpehh also outputs a file containing two columns: the SNP locus id (as specified in the map file) and corresponding XP-EHH value.

+### Examples ###

+Example command for calculating EHH for a variant with ID (`--locus`) of 140465 as specified in the map input file.
+Output is redirected to file named 140465_EHH.txt:

+     ./ehhbin --hap 1000GP_Phase3.GBR.chr22.hap --map chr22.map --locus 140465 > 140465_EHH.txt

+Example command for calculating the iHS of all variants with a minor allele frequency greater than 10% (`--minmaf 0.1`) and specifying that the integral of the observed decay of EHH (i.e. iHH, see [Voight et al.](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0040072) for more information) should be calculated up to the point at which EHH drops below 0.1 (`--cutoff 0.1`):

+     ./ihsbin --hap 1000GP_Phase3.GBR.chr22.hap --map chr22.map --out chr22_iHS --minmaf 0.1 --cutoff 0.1

+Example command for calculating XP-EHH with default values for minor allele frequency and EHH cutoff:

+     ./xpehhbin --hapA 1000GP_Phase3.GBR.chr22.hap --hapB 1000GP_Phase3.YRI.chr22.hap --map chr22.map --out chr22_GBRvsYRI_XPEHH

+Each of the input files referred to in these examples can be found in the data directory.